JayStecki/OpenStreetMapAPIdoc/docs/general_informations/URL_+_authentication.md

 HTTP status codes (400-500).

 === "400 (**Bad request**)"
-    If you are accessing the CGImap version of the API, this error code will be returned when OAuth fails with a ==Bad OAuth request==.
+    If you are accessing the CGImap version of the API, this error code will be returned when OAuth fails with a Bad OAuth request.
 === "401 (**Unauthorized**)"
     Login was unsuccessful.
 === "403 (**Forbidden**)"